AkosuaA/LoanInc_Mobile/README.md

 ### Direct Setup

-After cloning the repository, run `npm install` from the root of the directory.
+1. After cloning the repository, run `npm install` from the root of the directory.
 This will install all the project dependencies.
-In the secrets.js file set the api url
+2. In the secrets.js file set the api url.
-After that, set up and run your emulator.
+3. After that, set up and run your emulator.
-Once your emulator is up, run `npx react-native start` to start Metro bundler After, run `npx react-native run-android` to run the application.
+4. Once your emulator is up, run `npx react-native start` to start Metro bundler.
+5. After, run `npx react-native run-android` to run the application.
-If everything is set up correctly, you should see the login page for LoanInc Mobile.
+6. If everything is set up correctly, you should see the login page for LoanInc Mobile.

 ## Authenticating in Dev and Staging Environments